bwssytems/ha-bridge/README.md

 ```
 java -jar -Dupnp.config.address=192.168.1.Z target/amazon-echo-bridge-compact0.X.Y.jar
 ```
-replace the --upnp.config.address value with the server ipv4 address.
+replace the -Dupnp.config.address value with the server ipv4 address.

+The server defaults to running on port 8080.
+If you're already running a server (like openHAB) on 8080, -Dserver.port=XXXX on the command line.

 Then configure by going to the /configurator.html url
 ```